Bubblegum Crisis Tokyo 2040: Plot

-Over the course of the series, the Knight Sabers go after the rogue boomers, which frustrates the AD Police officers Leon McNichol and his partner Daley Wong.
-Genom is not happy with the development. its leader Quincy Rosenkreutz and advisor Brian J. Mason seek to unlock more boomer technology.
-Meanwhile, the girls must deal with Sylia's younger brother Mackie.
-Leon pursues Priss with romantic intentions, but does not know of her connection to the Knight Sabers.
+Over the course of the series, the Knight Sabers go after rogue boomers, which frustrates AD Police officers Leon McNichol and his partner Daley Wong.
+Genom is also frustrated by their actions as their chairman, Quincy Rosenkreutz, and his advisor Brian J. Mason seek to unlock more boomer technology to defeat and capture the Knight Sabers.
+Later on, Sylia's younger brother Mackie, who is part-boomer, joins the Knight Sabers as an assistant alongside their lead mechanic, Nigel Kirkland.
+Leon later pursues Priss with romantic intentions, and despite eventually learning that she is a member of the Knight Sabers, they both confess their feelings for one another anyway.